My thoughts how to better manage a Videogame Backlog

 - Played.
 If I’ve already played the game.
 And then either tagged Abandoned or Completed depending on what I thought of the game and how far I progressed.

 - Backlog.
 Any game I want to play goes onto this list.

 - Play next.
 These are the high priority games I ‘most’ want to really play.

 - Playing.
 Anything I’m currently playing.
 Will try to be ruthless and keep this to a minimum.

 - Shelved.
 Games I’m still intending to play again but rather than just abandon I will try to resume at some point (easier said than done!).

 And that’s it.
-Free games, stuff I regard more as a collection, or older games I’m not too bothered about I’ve not added to the backlog category.
+Free games, stuff I regard more as a collection, or older games I’m not too bothered about are not added to the Backlog category.